 How to make sure your roof is covered by your insurance policy

-Most standard home insurance policies include roof insurance, and homeowners should check their policy documents or ask an agent to see what perils are covered.
+While “roof insurance” isn’t a specific policy, most standard home insurance policies include coverage for roofs, and homeowners should check their policy documents or ask an agent to see what perils are covered.
 Most roof damage that is sudden or accidental, like a tree falling or hail, will be covered under dwelling insurance.

-Homeowners who want additional roof coverage have the option to increase their dwelling coverage limit.
-Some insurance companies also sell a roof replacement endorsement that extends coverage.
-In either case, increasing insurance coverage will raise your premium.
+Homeowners who want additional roof coverage may have the option to increase their dwelling coverage limit.
+Some insurance companies also sell a roof replacement cost endorsement that means you’ll get the replacement cost to repair or replace a damaged roof.
+In either case, increasing insurance coverage may change your premium.

 In addition, it is important to consider whether your policy has actual cash value (ACV) or replacement cost value (RCV) coverage for your roof.
 ACV takes into account depreciation, which means you would likely assume more financial responsibility in the event it needs to be replaced after experiencing extensive damage from high winds or hail, for example.
 Replacement cost value ensures the policy will account for the full replacement cost of your roof, up to policy limits.